 Equal turns artistic and gritty, Hunters Point—the nabe most often thought of when one speaks of Long Island City—is perhaps not the most obvious choice for a day trip.
-LIC’s treasures are often tucked away (like the speakeasy-esque Dutch Kills Bar or The Oracle Club, a member’s-only literary and artistic salon) just out of sight.
+LIC’s treasures are often tucked away (like the speakeasy-esque Dutch Kills Bar) just out of sight.
 It’s time you brave the rumble of elevated trains and explore the wondrous offerings of LIC.

 10:00am Salute the Sun at The Yoga Room